How to Optimize Your Website for Better Performance

 - Install an SSL Certificate: An SSL certificate encrypts data and ensures your site uses HTTPS instead of HTTP.

-- Keep Software Updated: Regularly update your CMS, plugins, and themes to patch security vulnerabilities.
+- Regular Updates: Keep your CMS, plugins, and themes updated to protect against vulnerabilities.

 Final Thoughts